danrounds/Jack-Compiler/README.txt

 included with tECS, but they're not included, here (they're not easily automated).

-A NOTE ABOUT INCLUDED CODE: In ./Compiler/tests/Extras ... is a class's Jack projects I found online--a bunch of very ambitious games.
-They were vital to me writing convincing tests for the compiler.
-Without them, all I had was an abstractly-defined language with very little accompanying practice.
-I do /not/ have permission to distribute the files, nor do they even seem to be online, anymore.
+A NOTE ABOUT TESTS: My tests relied on publicly-hosted but non-open-source code.

-They're included simply because they're vital to my tests.
-If you see your project, here, and you want it removed: LET ME KNOW.
-I'll /gladly/ remove it.
+The relevant code has been omitted from this repo.
+As a result, some tests might fail (I've not run the tests without the relevant code).
+The code was a collection of ambitious student games, written in Jack.
+Without them, all I was writing a compiler for an abstractly-defined language with very little accompanying practice.
+When and if I find a substitute, I'll throw it into this repo.

 A NOTE ON STYLE: My code lines are almost invariably longer than 80 characters, because my variable/function/method/&c names are verbose.
 This is a conscious